alex23lemm/blogdown_source/content/posts/2020-07-12-using-amazon-rekognition-from-r/index.en.md

 AWS_SECRET_ACCESS_KEY = [YOUR_SECRET_ACCESS_KEY]
 AWS_REGION = [CHOOSE_A_REGION_ID_LIKE_us-east-1]
 ```

+* Make to sure to install the remaining 4 R packages referenced in the *Loading the necessary libraries* section below on your machine.

 Using AWS Rekognition following the examples below should come at no cost.
 As of writing this article, the service is part of AWS Free Tier, which lasts 12 months and allows you analyze 5,000 images per month and store 1,000 pieces of face metadata per month.